-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network sharing amounts for outpatient surgery.
+Services that are covered for you What you must pay when you get these services Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 This is called an "Outpatient Observation" stay.
 If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff.
 If you receive any services or items other than surgery, including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost-sharing for those services or items.
 Please refer to the appropriate section in this chart for the additional service or item you received for the specific cost-sharing required.
-See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information. \$0 copayment for Medicare-covered surgery or other services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
-Outpatient surgical services that can be delivered in an available ambulatory surgery center must be delivered in an ambulatory surgery center unless a hospital outpatient department is medically necessary. \$0 copayment for each day of Medicare-covered observation services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
-You pay these amounts until you reach the out- of-pocket maximum. \$0 copayment or 30% coinsurance for Medicare-covered surgery or other services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
-You pay these amounts until you reach the out- of-pocket maximum. \$0 copayment or 30% coinsurance for each day of Medicare-covered observation services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and
+See "Colorectal cancer screening" earlier in this chart for screening and diagnostic colonoscopy benefit information. \$0 copayment for a colonoscopy at an ambulatory surgical center. \$250 copayment for Medicare-covered surgery or other services provided to you at an ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
+You pay these amounts until you reach the out-of-pocket maximum. \$0 copayment for a colonoscopy at an outpatient hospital. \$320 copayment for Medicare-covered surgery or other services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
+You pay these amounts until you reach the out-of-pocket maximum.
+Outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
+You pay these amounts until you reach the out-of-pocket maximum.
+Outpatient surgical services that can be delivered in an available ambulatory surgery center must be delivered in an ambulatory surgery center

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network physician or surgical charges.
-You pay these amounts until you reach the out- of-pocket maximum.
-Food, over-the-counter (OTC) and utility bill credit Provided by: Solutran Monthly credit is \$112 With this benefit, you'll get a credit loaded to your UnitedHealthcare UCard ® each month to pay for covered healthy food, OTC items and utility bills.
+Services that are covered for you What you must pay when you get these services outpatient department is medically necessary. \$320 copayment for each day of Medicare-covered observation services provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
+You pay these amounts until you reach the out-of-pocket maximum.
+Food, over-the-counter (OTC) and utility bill credit Provided by: Solutran Monthly credit is \$60 With this benefit, you'll get a credit loaded to your UnitedHealthcare UCard ® each month to pay for covered healthy food, OTC items and utility bills.
 Unused credits expire at the end of each month.
 Covered items include: Healthy foods like fruits, vegetables, meat, seafood, dairy products, water and more.
 Brand name and generic OTC products, like vitamins, pain relievers, toothpaste, first aid products and more.
 Eligible utility bills like electricity, home heat like natural gas, water and home internet.
 The service address must match an address we have on file for you.
 The credit cannot be used to buy tobacco or alcohol.
+Home and bath safety devices Combined with food, OTC and utility bill credit amount